 In the skies you could see a squirrel cuckoo, Aztec parakeet, and all three species of the Mexican toucan.
 There's plenty of life in the waters too.
 Colonies of manatee (sea cow), a docile creature which feeds on sea grass, live in the reefs of Quintana Roo.
 The village of Coba borders a lake that’s home to turtles and large numbers of Morelet’s crocodiles.

 Predators, such as the coyote – and from the cat family, the margay, lurk in the forests of northern Yucatan.
 You might also encounter an anteater, opossum or armadillo.

 If you fancy a guaranteed animal encounter in Mexico, head to the The Jungle Place spider monkey sanctuary in Quintana Roo.
 They take care of rescued spider monkeys who were victims of the illegal pet trade, poaching, and habitat destruction.
 The Sian Ka’an Biosphere Reserve, which features possibly the widest range of flora and fauna in Mexico is also well worth a visit (and you can stay here too).
 Jaguars are being monitored here, as well as at ten other nationwide destinations including Oaxaca and Jalisco.

 Off the Yuctan’s Caribbean coast, the island of Cozumel is central to some of Mexico’s finest coral reefs, ideal for snorkelling and diving.
-Alternatively you can join a trip out to the deep sea for snorkelling with bright silver sailfish or friendly turtles.
-Back on dry land, Cozumel also the best place to see the Mexican coati, which looks looks part-anteater, part lemur with its flexible snout and banded tail.
+Alternatively, you can join a trip out to the deep sea for snorkelling with bright silver sailfish or friendly turtles.
+Back on dry land, Cozumel is also the best place to see the Mexican coati, which looks part anteater, part lemur with its flexible snout and banded tail.